 Understanding Kentucky’s Weapons Laws

-- The Governor of Kentucky or the President of the United States handed them a pardon, or
+- The governor of Kentucky or the president of the United States hands them a pardon

-- The United States Secretary of the Treasury granted them relief under the Federal Gun Control Act of 1968
+- The United States secretary of the treasury grants them relief under the federal Gun Control Act of 1968

 - They are at a hunter’s safety course or gun safety course